-- Ensure the provider identifier is on all claims. - Include the performing provider's signature on all paper claims. - Verify client eligibility for procedures. - Verify if the procedure code requires a narrative on the claim; the narrative is for medical necessity. - Include the required client information, including name, birth date, and client number. - Dental auxiliary staff (i.e., the hygienist or the chairside assistant) cannot enroll in Texas Medicaid; therefore, they cannot submit claims to Texas Medicaid.
-Any procedure performed by the auxiliary must be submitted by the supervising dentist, using the dentist's provider identifier.
+- [Revised] Ensure the NPI is on all claims. - Include the performing provider's signature on all paper claims. - Verify client eligibility for procedures. - Verify if the procedure code requires a narrative on the claim; the narrative is for medical necessity. - Include the required client information, including name, birth date, and client number. - [Revised] Dental auxiliary staff (i.e., the hygienist or the chairside assistant) cannot enroll in Texas Medicaid; therefore, they cannot submit claims to Texas Medicaid.
+Any procedure performed by the auxiliary must be submitted by the supervising dentist, using the dentist's NPI.